 Bridge engineering firms HDR and Stafford Bandlow have developed near and long term work plans for the bridge that identified future capital projects, inspections and repairs, and specific costs.
 This 30-year Work Plan informs Port budget planning and contracting.
 The Work Plan anticipates more than $51 million in capital upgrades, maintenance and repair projects in the next fifteen years.
 The matrix below is a visual representation of the Work Plan.
 Click the image to download the PDF version of the work plan.

 The bridge has been a toll facility since its construction in 1924, when the base toll was 75 cents per vehicle (see the History of the Hood River Bridge page for a chronology of rates).
 Since that time, the base toll rate has never been over $1 for passenger vehicles.
 Now, the Port finds that annual toll revenue at the current rate is insufficient to fund the expected costs to maintain the aging bridge structure.
 And, significant new costs for the development of a replacement bridge are anticipated in the short term.
-Port staff recommend a toll increase to raise required revenue, and that new toll rates should take effect on February 1, 2018.
-The Port Commission will evaluate this recommendation and make a decision near the end of 2017.
+After two public hearings and multiple presentations to governing bodies and public interest groups on both sides of the river, the Port Commission approved a toll increase on December 5, 2017, to take effect on February 1, 2018.

 - Class 0 Vehicles (Motorcycles) – $1.00